csc-training/elements-of-hpc/parallel-computing-technical/overview.md

 start to get more complicated (and interesting), and in this chapter we look in more detail at the building blocks of a modern supercomputer.

-TODO: should we have here again the image of modern supercomputer ("autopsy")?